bxparks/rpn83p/USER_GUIDE.md

       the `ASSIGN` and `CUSTOM` menus.
     - This seems like a useful feature, but would require substantial refactoring of the current menu system code, like user-defined variables.
-- custom button bindings
-    - a significant number of buttons on the TI-83/TI-84 keyboard are not used by RPN83P
-    - it would be useful to allow the user to customize some of those buttons for quick access
-    - for example, the `2ND` `L1` to `L6`
-- complex numbers
-    - The TI-OS provides internal subroutines to handle complex numbers, so in theory, this should be relatively easy.
-    - I think the difficulty will be the user interface.
-A complex number requires 2 floating point numbers to be entered and displayed, and I have not figured out how to do that within the UI of the RPN83P application.
 - polynomial solvers
     - Quadratic, cubic, and quartic equations have analytical solutions so should be relatively straightforward...
 Except that they need complex